 Should gold teeth be removed or not?
 Why?

 Prior to cremation, the mortuary staff have to prepare the decedent’s body.
 This entails determining which items may be removed from the person, according to the family’s request.
-It could be anything from a prosthetic limb, pacemaker, jewelry, or even gold teeth.
-Whether gold teeth should be removed or not is the decision of the family or relatives.
-The latter may believe that gold teeth is valuable and should be kept with the ashes.
-On the other hand, they may also believe that gold teeth kept intact during the process of cremation is in accordance with their loved one’s personal choice.
+It could be anything from a prosthetic limb, pacemaker, jewelry, or even gold fillings.
+Whether gold fillings should be removed or not is the decision of the next of kin.

 The gold in the teeth is a type of dental restoration material that could contain pure gold itself, gold alloys, or gold-platina alloy.
-Although in some countries, gold teeth are a status symbol, in the United States, using gold for making crowns, bridges, dentures, and other types of dental filling is quite rare.
-Dental practitioners have highly specialized training for this procedure and the material itself is expensive.
+Although in some countries gold teeth are a status symbol, in the United States, using gold for making crowns, bridges, dentures, and other types of dental filling is quite rare.
+Dental practitioners have highly specialized training for this procedure and the material itself may be expensive.

 The Neptune Society is a leading provider of cremation services in the country.
 Your loved one will be given utmost care from the beginning of the cremation process until the end.
 The professional staff are well-trained and they understand the concerns of families and relatives in regards to this delicate procedure.
-If you’re concerned about jewelry and/or gold teeth, please inform the Neptune Society staff prior to cremation so that certain arrangements with a dental practitioner can be made.
+If you’re concerned about gold fillings, please inform the Neptune Society staff prior to cremation so they can explain what needs to be done to help facilitate the process.

 Will the gold teeth be returned to the family?